-Sleep in one altitude tent, or 'Live High, Train Low' is the most accepted and most used technique that is used with altitude training.
-First introduced by Benjamin Levine and James Stray-Gundersen in 1997, this technique involves prolonged exposure to hypoxia (oxygen-depleted air) at night with physical training sessions conducted at sea level during the day.
-The result is that athletes are able to hematologically improve their blood levels, which is inherent in altitude training, while in the same period they can also conduct intensive training sessions, thereby improving muscle and skeletal adjustments that lead to improved speed.
-In simple terms, athletes can therefore improve both speed and endurance at the same time.
+Sleeping in an altitude tent, or 'Live High, Train Low' is the most widely accepted and used technique in altitude training.
+First introduced by Benjamin Levine and James Stray-Gundersen in 1997, this technique involves prolonged exposure to hypoxia (low oxygen air) at night with physical training sessions conducted at sea level during the day.
+As a result, athletes are able to improve their blood levels haematologically, which is inherent to altitude training, while also performing intensive training sessions during the same period, which improves musculoskeletal adaptations leading to improved speed.
+In simple terms, therefore, athletes can improve both speed and endurance at the same time.

 This method avoids problems associated with permanent residence at heights such as limited training load in the oxygen-depleted air, muscle loss, suppression of the immune system, advanced dehydration and fatigue.
 By using a Altitude Dream height tent, athletes can safely and effectively benefit from the most scientifically substantiated altitude training form "Live High, Train Low" and achieve the benefits associated with exposure to hypoxia.

 Read the study by Levine and Gundersen here.

 Case Study: Michael Phelps Olympic Training

 Watch the video below to see how Michael Phelps used this technology to prepare for each of his Olympic campaigns.

 3 myths about sleeping in a height tent disproved.